fpelaezt/devops/AWS/aws-certifications/developer/AWS Developer Course Summary.md

 * Framework for developing and deploying SAM
 * Config are YAML files
 * Support CloudFormation components
+* Lambda Code must be in root directory along with YAML file
 * YAML
   * Header: Transform: 'AWS::Serverless-2015-10-31'
   * Helpers: